Virginia–Virginia Tech rivalry: Commonwealth Challenge and Clash

 Newly in the same conference, the two schools agreed to face off in the Commonwealth Challenge across all sports in 2005.
 The Challenge continued through 2007, with the Cavaliers winning both years of the competition.
 Future sponsorship was not sought out of respect for the Virginia Tech massacre.
 Virginia athletic director Craig Littlepage stated at the time that "now is not the time to be talking about bragging rights."

 In August 2014, the two schools announced a renewed rivalry competition with a new name and new scoring system between the two schools, named the Commonwealth Clash.
 This more recent competition was sponsored by Virginia 529 College Savings Plan.
 At the end of the 2018–19 academic year, UVA led the Clash series 3–2 and total points 60–47.
 This was then declared the final year of the original Clash on its official website.

 Each meeting or yearly series in a sport is worth a single point in the Clash.
 In basketball and volleyball, where the two schools meet twice per season, each individual game is worth one-half point.
 In baseball and softball, the point is awarded to the winner of the series, with a split of a two-game series earning one-half point each.
 A tied game in soccer also awards one-half point each.
 In sports where teams participate in meets or tournaments instead of head-to-head – cross country, indoor and outdoor track and field, and men's and women's golf – the school that finishes higher in the ACC championship earns the point.
-Swimming and diving also fell under this category, even though the two schools schedule an annual meet against each other; this meeting does not count toward the Clash.
+Swimming and diving also falls under this category, even though the two schools schedule an annual meet against each other; this meeting does not count toward the Clash.

 There are 22 points, requiring 11½ to clinch the Clash.
 If there is a tie, the first tiebreaker is the greater number of ACC championships in common sports, followed by the greater number of honor roll athletes in common sports.
-The tiebreakers were invoked for the only time in 2016–17; Virginia Tech won the tiebreaker in that Clash by capturing four ACC championships to Virginia's one.
+The tiebreakers have been invoked only once, in 2016–17; Virginia Tech won the tiebreaker in that Clash by capturing four ACC championships to Virginia's one.

 The 2019–20 Clash trophy was not awarded due to the COVID-19 pandemic.
 At the time competition was suspended, Virginia led 71/2–61/2, with eight points remaining to be contested and nearly all of them in sports which had often favored Virginia in the previous years of the Clash.
-But by the official website, those results were not finalized and the previous 2018–19 athletics year was the final year of the original Clash.